What attracts fruit flies and how to prevent them from coming back

 What Attracts Fruit Flies?

+Fruit flies get their insect name, honestly.
+They are primarily drawn to overripe, fermenting, rotting, and decaying fruit.
 But fruits are not the only organic matter fruit flies like.
-They can be drawn to anything that is moist or damp, moulding or decaying.
-Vegetables, bread, starches, juice, milk and even alcohol can lure them in.
+They can be drawn to anything moist or damp, molding or decaying.
+Vegetables, bread, starches, juice, milk, and alcohol can lure them in.

-The key to remember is that fruit flies will be drawn to anything organic that is actively overripe, fermenting, rotting, mildewing or molding in some way.
+Sometimes fruit flies will even be attracted to non-food items if water is present.
+Examples include damp mops, sponges, rags, and even standing water.
+The key to remember is that fruit flies will be drawn to anything organic that is actively overripe, fermenting, rotting, mildewing, or molding in some way.

 Fruit flies have two main reasons for congregating near ripe and rotting food and other damp or moist organic matter.

 The first reason is that they are hungry.
 The second reason is that they are about to breed and lay eggs.
-Their offspring will need protection while they are incubating and then they will be hungry when they hatch.
+Their offspring will need protection while they are incubating, and then they will be hungry when they hatch.

 How Do You Know You Have Fruit Flies?

-Fruit flies are definitely not the only flying insects that like ripe or rotting fruits and produce and fermented foods and liquids.
+Fruit flies are not the only flying insects that like ripe or rotting fruits and produce and fermented foods and liquids.

 So how do you know that the insects you are trying to get rid of are actually fruit flies?